Last updated on April 19th, 2022

 Snacks

-If a person is looking to spice up a snack, try including whole almonds in the trail mix.
+If a person is looking to spice up a snack, try including whole almonds to the trail mix.
 Or, pair them with a suitable portion of your favourite fresh fruit.
 Also, almonds are tasty on their own.
 It is a great way to get a person through an afternoon slump.

 Lunch and dinner